Step-by-step website hosting instructions

 The best way to judge a good host isn't on price.
 You'll never know whether you need to spend $20 versus $200 a month unless you know your site's technical requirements.
 What follows are tips on the features a web host provides.
 Consider the specifications your site might have, as well as other features you may need to factor in to your selection of host.

-In the worst-case scenario that your site goes down, you’ll need access to quick professional support.
-This means choosing a provider offering 24/7, 365 professional support to get the assistance you need, if and when you need it.
+If the worst-case scenario happens and your website goes down, you'll need access to efficient and professional support.
+This means choosing a hosting provider that offers round-the-clock help to get the assistance you need, if and when you need it.

-If you’re interested in protecting your visitor's security and if you plan on collecting credit card information and processing online transactions, you’ll need an SSL certificate.
-Additionally, SSL is now a key component in Google's ranking algorithm, making it an important part of your Search Engine Optimization strategy.
-If you want to improve your website’s chances in ranking organically, then an SSL certificate is vital.
+If you want to protect your visitors' security and/or you plan on collecting credit card information and processing online transactions, you'll need an SSL certificate.
+Now a key component in Google's ranking algorithm, if you want to improve your Search Engine Optimization (SEO) standing, an SSL certificate improves your chances.
+Some hosting providers, like Namecheap, provide SSL certificates for free, depending on the chosen hosting plan.

-Why perform backups yourself when your host can do them regularly for you?
-In the case of any damage done to your site by hackers, or any other unpredictable event, it’s best to run regular backups to have a recent version of your site to revert back to.
-A good host carries out backups every 24 hours, so in the event that anything goes wrong, you’ll never lose more than a day’s worth of changes.
+Why perform a backup yourself when your hosting provider can take care of them for you?
+In case the unexpected happens and your website gets attacked by hackers or your computer system shuts down, it's best to run regular backups to have a recent version of your website to revert back to.
+Solid hosting providers offer backups every 24 hours, so in the rare event that something goes wrong, you'll be in safe hands.
+Namecheap's Shared Hosting customers (Stellar and Stellar Plus) can now enjoy the free AutoBackup tool.

-If you’re interested in having an email address from your host, check that support for email is included in your chosen package.
-Most hosts include email with unlimited accounts.
-It’s always best to double-check that they provide enough for what you need.
+If you'd like to have an email address from your hosting provider, make sure to check that email service is offered from your hosting provider.
+Most hosting plans, no matter the provider, include email with unlimited accounts.
+It's always best to double-check, though, that they provide enough for what you need.

 We've covered the types of services you can expect from a host.
 Getting these benefits from one place will save you time and money, so before you sign on the dotted line, be sure to get a clear picture of what you will receive in your service package.